NucleoidAI/Nucleoid/README.md

 # Join [Thinkers Club](https://github.com/NucleoidJS/Nucleoid/discussions/categories/thinkers-club)

 If you have an opinion, you are already a philosopher.
-We are working on new approach to data and logic.
+We are working on brand-new approach to data and logic.
 Come join us in [discussions](https://github.com/NucleoidJS/Nucleoid/discussions/categories/thinkers-club).

 ![Nobel](https://cdn.nucleoid.com/media/nobel.png)